bobdavies2000/OpenCVB/README.md

     -   After “PrepareTree.bat” completes, Visual Studio projects will open.
 Run “Batch Build” and “Select All” in each Visual Studio project.

--   Set Environmental variable OpenCV_Version to 452. – This depends on the
-    version of OpenCV, currently 4.52.

 -   Download the Kinect4Azure proprietary binaries:
     <https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md>